Ramadan Wellness: Science-Backed Suhoor, Iftar & Fasting Protocols

 - Leafy greens

-Suhoor Supplements Stack
+Suhoor Supplements

-What the community commonly takes at suhoor:
+What longevity-focused practitioners commonly take at suhoor:

 - Electrolytes — Sodium, potassium, magnesium to prevent dehydration